 - Big cats cannot be domesticated.
 Unlike companion animals that have been domesticated over centuries, big cats retain their natural instinct to hunt and attack.

 - Private owners are not able to control and manage dangerous big cats.
-The cats are frequently housed in dilapidated cages that are unlikely to hold them during natural disasters such as hurricanes, earthquakes, and tornadoes.
+The cats are frequently housed in dilapidated cages that are unlikely to hold them during natural disasters.
 Law enforcement officers and the public would unnecessarily be put at risk when such disasters strike.